 In the example you gave, the athlete would be doing 1 back squat, placing the bar on the rack for 15 seconds, and the performing a second rep. In this example the athlete a total of 2 reps with a 15 second break between the reps with the goal in mind to potentially achieve a great load for the two reps than if they were performed in one continuous set.
 Additionally, cluster sets can help train an athletes ability to repeat sub-maximal loads on short rest.
 Think about a situation in which you might want to power clean 80% of your maximum for many reps in a metcon.
 By training the power clean with clusters sets you can condition the body to get better at working at higher percentages on short rest.

-Many of the exercises in the Awaken Training Series use tempo training for better quality of movement, lower risk of injury, and increase in strength.
+Many of our exercises use tempo training for better quality of movement, lower risk of injury, and increase in strength.
 When you see four numbers (or an X) with an exercise, this tells you the speed in seconds for each component starting with the eccentric (down) movement.
 X means as fast as possible in an explosive movement.
 Even if a movement starts with an upward motion, such as a pull-up, begin counting the rep with the downward component.

 The order of the tempo numbers is always Down, Hold, Up, Pause